UPHL-BioNGS/Grandeur/README.md

 Grandeur Peak is a two-part [Nextflow](https://www.nextflow.io/) workflow developed by [@erinyoung](https://github.com/erinyoung) at the [Utah Public Health Laborotory](https://uphl.utah.gov/) for sequencing of microbial isolates.
 Built to work on linux-based operating systems.
 Additional config options are needed for cloud batch usage.

 The "Grandeur" portion of this workflow is intended to be a species agnostic sequencing approach to paired-end Illumina sequencing QC and serotyping in a local public health laboratory.
-"Grandeur" takes paired-end Illumina reads, cleans them with [seqyclean](https://github.com/ibest/seqyclean), and creates contigs through _de novo_ alignment of the reads with [shovill](https://github.com/tseemann/shovill).
+"Grandeur" takes paired-end Illumina reads, removes adaptors and PHIX contamination with [seqyclean](https://github.com/ibest/seqyclean), and creates contigs through _de novo_ alignment of the reads with [shovill](https://github.com/tseemann/shovill).
 Then a variety of QC tools and serotyping tools are employed.
-This workflow is similar to [Cutshaw](https://staph-b.github.io/staphb_toolkit/workflow_docs/cutshaw/), [Dryad](https://staph-b.github.io/staphb_toolkit/workflow_docs/dryad/), [Foushee](https://staph-b.github.io/staphb_toolkit/workflow_docs/foushee/), and [Tredegar](https://staph-b.github.io/staphb_toolkit/workflow_docs/tredegar/) in the [staphB toolkit](https://github.com/StaPH-B/staphb_toolkit) or [Bactopia](https://github.com/bactopia/bactopia), and the authors or maintainers of this workflow will not be offended an alternative is used.
+This workflow is similar to [Cutshaw](https://staph-b.github.io/staphb_toolkit/workflow_docs/cutshaw/), [Dryad](https://staph-b.github.io/staphb_toolkit/workflow_docs/dryad/), [Foushee](https://staph-b.github.io/staphb_toolkit/workflow_docs/foushee/), and [Tredegar](https://staph-b.github.io/staphb_toolkit/workflow_docs/tredegar/) in the [staphB toolkit](https://github.com/StaPH-B/staphb_toolkit) or [Bactopia](https://github.com/bactopia/bactopia), and the authors or maintainers of this workflow will not be offended if an alternative is used.

 The "Peak" portion of this workflow uses the resulting contigs in fasta files (or in gff files created by [prokka](https://github.com/tseemann/prokka)) from the "Grandeur" portion through to a phylogenetic tree.
 The workflow, however, can be used with any fasta - like full genomes downloaded from NCBI, or contigs generated from another workflow.
 In other words, the end user doesn't need to run "Grandeur" to run "Peak".
 The gff files created via [prokka](https://github.com/tseemann/prokka), are used by [roary](https://sanger-pathogens.github.io/Roary/) to define and align a core genome (a core genome is the genes that all the provided isolates share, also known as a [pan-genome](https://en.wikipedia.org/wiki/Pan-genome)).
 This multiple sequence alignment is used to create a tree with [iqtree2](http://www.iqtree.org/) and SNP matrix with [snp-dists](https://github.com/tseemann/snp-dists).
-As this workflow is dependent on the core genome, all of the files put into this portion of the workflow must be the _same species_ (or predicted to have some sort of similar origin, so related plasmids will work as well). [@erinyoung](https://github.com/erinyoung) strongy recommends that the end user checks 'peak/roary/summary_statistics.txt' to ensure that the number of genes in the core genome makes sense.
+As this workflow is dependent on the core genome, all of the fasta files put into this portion of the workflow must be the _same species_ (or predicted to have some sort of similar origin, so related plasmids will work as well). [@erinyoung](https://github.com/erinyoung) strongy recommends that the end user checks 'peak/roary/summary_statistics.txt' to ensure that the number of genes in the core genome makes sense.

 Grandeur Peak will also probably be a workflow of the [staphb-toolkit](https://github.com/StaPH-B/staphb_toolkit) once [@erinyoung](https://github.com/erinyoung) gets around to it and all the containers are ready.